Hudson County, New Jersey: Boundaries

 West New York was incorporated as a town by an act of the New Jersey Legislature on July 8, 1898, replacing Union Township, based on the results of a referendum held three days earlier.

 Kearny was originally formed as a township by an act of the New Jersey Legislature on April 8, 1867, from portions of Harrison Township.
 Portions of the township were taken on July 3, 1895, to form East Newark.
 Kearny was incorporated as a town on January 19, 1899, based on the results of a referendum held two days earlier.

 Bayonne was originally formed as a township on April 1, 1861, from portions of Bergen Township.
 Bayonne was reincorporated as a city by an act of the New Jersey Legislature on March 10, 1869, replacing Bayonne Township, subject to the results of a referendum held nine days later.

-Soon after the Civil War the idea of uniting all of the town of Hudson County in one municipality of Jersey City began to gain favor.
+Soon after the Civil War the idea of uniting all of the towns of Hudson County in one municipality of Jersey City began to gain favor.
 In 1868 a bill for submitting the question of consolidation of all of Hudson County to the voters was presented to the Board of Chosen Freeholders (now known as the Board of County Commissioners).
 The bill did not include the western towns of Harrison and Kearny but included all towns east of the Hackensack River.

-The bill was approved by the State legislature on April 2, 1869 and the special election was scheduled for October 5, 1869.
+The bill was approved by the State legislature on April 2, 1869, and the special election was scheduled for October 5, 1869.
 An element of the bill provided that only contiguous towns could be consolidated.
 The results of the election were as follows:

 While a majority of the voters approved the merger, only Jersey City, Hudson and Bergen could be consolidated since they were the only contiguous approving towns.
 Both the Town of Union and Union Township could not be included due to the dissenting vote of West Hoboken which lay between them and Hudson City.
 On March 17, 1870, Jersey City, Hudson City, and Bergen merged into Jersey City.
 Only three years later the present outline of Jersey City was completed when Greenville agreed to merge into the Greater Jersey City.

 Union City was incorporated as a city by an act of the New Jersey Legislature on January 1, 1925, replacing both Union Hill and West Hoboken Township.